dtrckd/md2blog/md/emailing.md

     You can use Swaks to send test emails and testssl.sh for TLS checks.

-Check a certificate expritation date
+Check a certificate expiration date

     openssl x509 -enddate -noout -in file.pem